leonmeijer/Factuursturen.NET/README.md

 This Portable Library is compatible with: (ASP).Net 4.0.3/4.5/4.6, Windows (Phone) 8.1 Universal Apps and Windows Phone 8.1 Silverlight.
 So you can use this library to automate your building(s) from desktop and web applications or from Windows Universal Apps.

 ## How to use?
 Use the source code from this repository or download the NuGet package: [LVMS.FactuurSturenNet.Signed](https://www.nuget.org/packages/LVMS.FactuurSturenNet.Signed/).
 In this repo, you can find an example application named LVMS.FactuurSturenNet.NET.TestClient (ConsoleApplication1).
+If you run it, it will prompt you for credentials; that's your user name and API key.
+Or if you run it often, make sure you use the credentials text file.

 	var client = new FactuurSturenClient();
 	await client.LoginAsync(credentials.UserName, credentials.Password);